 - 1 teaspoon lemon juice

-- 1. In a large skillet, melt butter; add apples.
+- 1. Cut apples in half and then into 1/4-in.-thick slices.
+Melt butter in a large skillet; add apples.
 Cook and stir over medium heat for 6-7 minutes or until almost tender.
 Dissolve cornstarch in water; add to skillet.
 Add brown sugar and raisins; bring to a boil.
 Boil for 2 minutes, stirring constantly.
 Remove from the heat; stir in lemon juice.
 Serve warm.
 Yield: 4 cups.

 Reviews for Sauteed Apples and Raisins